workshopdemos/zowe-python/Instructions.md

 **Second Part**

 The script, as created has Read/Write privileges for the current user, and read for everyone else.
 We need to set the execution bit.
-We can do that using the `chmod` command.
+We can do that using the `chmod` command in the terminal.

 To set the execution bit, we run: